 Analyzing this years challenge, we had identified what we wanted our robot to be able to do for the Qualifier.
-We wanted to stay realistic what we could achieve with our time and resources.
+The design process below was for the first version of our robot.
+After the Qualifier we had decided to change a multitude of things for more and better functions.
+But for then, we wanted to stay realistic what we could achieve with our time and resources.
 We settled on scoring samples from the field and submersible into the low and high baskets.
 To achieve this, our robot needed to be able to: